-As of the date of this MD&A, the Company had 91,760,580 common shares outstanding, with the following held in escrow:
+As of the date of this MD&A, the Company had 91,760,580 common shares outstanding.
+No shares are held in escrow as the final release from escrow occurred on June 6, 2022.

 In addition, the Company had the following warrants and stock options outstanding at the date of this MD&A: